-, and one of the most obvious and compelling reasons is that a POS system does away with the need for price tags.
-Some point of sale vendors refer to their POS system as "retail management system" which is actually a more appropriate term given that this software is no longer just about processing sales but comes with many other capabilities such as inventory management, membership system, supplier record, bookkeeping, issuing of purchase orders, quotations and stock transfers, hide bar code label creation, sale reporting and in some cases remote outlets networking or linkage, to name some major ones.
+, and one of the primary and compelling reasons is that a POS system does away with the need for price tags.
+Some point of sale vendors refers to their POS system as a retail management system, which is a more appropriate term given that this software is no longer just about processing sales.
+Besides inventory management, there are other features such as a membership system, suppliers' records, bookkeeping, commission calculations, quotations, stock transfers, barcode label creation, sales reports, and sometimes remotely linked outlets.